New France: Settlers and their families

-The first settler was brought to Quebec by Champlainthe apothecary Louis Hébert and his family, of Paris.
-They came expressly to settle, stay in one place to make the New France settlement function.
-Waves of recruits came in response to the requests for men with specific skills, like farming, apothecaries, blacksmiths.
-As couples married, cash incentives to have large families were put in place, and were effective.
+The first settler, brought to Quebec by Champlain, was the apothecary Louis Hébert and his family of Paris.
+They expressly came to settle and remain in New France so as to make the settlement viable.
+Waves of recruits came in response to the requests for men with specific skills, e.g., farmers, architects, and blacksmiths.
+At the same time, the government encouraged intermarriages with the indigenous peoples and welcomed indentured servants, or engagés sent to New France.
+As couples married, cash incentives to have large families were put in place and proved effective.

-To strengthen and make the colony the centre of France's colonial empire, Louis XIV decided to send single women, between 15 and 30 years old and known as the King's Daughters, or, in French, les filles du roi, to New France.
-He also paid for their passages and granted goods or money as their dowries if or when they married.
-Approximately 800 girls and women went there during 1663–1673.
-The King's Daughters found husbands among the male settlers new lives for themselves within two years of their respective immigrations.
-They came on their own choice, many because they could not contract favorable marriages in the French social hierarchy.
-Primarily, they came from Parisian, Norman, and west-central commoner families.
+To further strengthen the nascent France's colonial empire, Louis XIV sponsored single women, virtuous, physically fit, and aged between 15 and 30 years, known as the King's Daughters, or, in French, les filles du roi, to move to New France.
+The King paid for their passage and granted goods or money as their dowries upon their marriage to single settlers.
+Approximately 800 women, primarily from the impoverished Parisian, Norman, and West-Central families, relocated during 1663–1673.
 By 1672, the population of New France had risen to 6,700 people, a marked increase from the population of 3,200 people in 1663.

-At the same time, the government encouraged marriages with the indigenous peoples and welcomed indentured servants, or engagés sent to New France.
-The women there contributed to establishing family life, civil society, and rapid demographic growth significantly.
-There was a high demand for children since they contributed to farmers' prosperity from an early age and they could receive abundant food supplies.
-Women there also bore about 30% more children than comparable women who remained in France.
-Landry says, "Canadians had an exceptional diet for their time.
+This rapid demographic growth was predicated both on the high demand for children and on the ready supply of natural resources to support them.
+According to Landry, "Canadians had an exceptional diet for their time.
 This was due to the natural abundance of meat, fish, and pure water; the good food conservation conditions during the winter; and an adequate wheat supply in most years."
+Consequently, colonial women bore about 30% more children than comparable women in France.

 Besides household duties, some women participated in the fur trade, the major source of money in New France.
 They worked at home alongside their husbands or fathers as merchants, clerks, and provisioners.
 Some were widows who took over their husbands' roles.
 Some even became independent and active entrepreneurs.